JasonYao3/120-years-of-Olympic-history/README.md

-# 120-years-of-Olympic-history
+# 120-years-of-Olympic-history: Project Overview
-This project is about analyzing the data of 120 years of Olympic history (from 1896 - 2016) by using MySQL and Python
+* This project is about analyzing the data of 120 years of Olympic history (from 1896 - 2016) by using MySQL and Python

 # ER Diagram